nchauhan890/tagger/.github/ISSUE_TEMPLATE/idea.md

 A description of any alternative solutions or ideas you've considered.

 **Additional context**
-Add any other context about the diea or relevant screenshots here.
+Please add any other context about the idea or relevant screenshots here.